Fantasy Earth Zero: Zero

-Fantasy Earth Zero was released in Mainland China during April 2007 by Square Enix's local branch.
+Fantasy Earth Zero was released in mainland China during April 2007 by Square Enix's local branch.
 For its release in Taiwan, Square Enix and Gamepot partnered with Gamania.
-Announced for release in April 2007, it eventually released on July 25 that year under the title Fantasy Wars.
+It was released on July 25 that year under the title Fantasy Wars.
 Due to the end of the licensing agreement, the Taiwanese version was shut down on July 1, 2013.
 A North American release through Gamepot's local branch was announced in January 2010, supported by Square Enix.
 The title went through several beta tests, refining the game balance and stability before its final release.
 Square Enix handled the game's localization, which was described as an easy process.
-It was released in North America on May 18, 2010.
+It was released in North America on May 18 the same year.
 Its North American servers were shut down on March 24, 2011, less than a year after the game's debut in the region.
-Square Enix announced on June 13, 2022 that Fantasy Earth Zero would be closing down on September 28 of that year, with in-game features and services winding down during the intervening months.
+Square Enix closed Fantasy Earth Zero on September 28, 2022.